takacsagi95/algorithmic-practices/algorithmic-exercises/src/readme.md

 # My repo for learning to code different algorithms and learning some basics for Java programming

-- codeWars folder:
+- codeWars folder: challenges from codeWars
-  - Scripts in this folder: general practice based on GFA collection
+- hackerRand folder:
+  - challenges from hackerRank (mainly Java exercises, but can occur some MySQL code as well)
   - Interview preparation kit: interview preparation kit solutions
-- hackerRand folder:
+- leetCode folder: challenges from leetCode
-  - Scripts in this folder: general practice based on GFA collection
-  - Folders and scripts based on the hardness of the exercises
--

 HackerRank Interview Preparation Kit: https://www.hackerrank.com/interview/interview-preparation-kit